-- Usually the supposed lover is inaccessible, eg a famous television performer whom she only sees whilst watching the television.
+- Usually the supposed lover is inaccessible - eg, a famous television performer whom he/she only sees whilst watching the television.

-- The patient often believes that it is the subject of her delusion that is more in love with her than she with him and takes great pride in this.
-She may feel that the subject cannot live happily without her.
+- Patients often believe that it is the subject of their delusion who is more in love with them than they are with him/her.
+They take great pride in this.
+They may feel that the subject cannot live happily without him/her.

-- The patient may believe that the subject of her delusion cannot make his feelings known because of various reasons; for example, difficulties in approaching her.
+- Patients may believe that the subject of their delusion cannot make his/her feelings known because of various reasons - for example, difficulties in approaching them.

 - This type of delusional disorder may lead to stalking or other potentially threatening and dangerous behaviour.
-The police may get involved in trying to keep her from pestering the subject but this may be perceived as a paradoxical sign of affection.
+The police may get involved in trying to keep the patient from pestering the subject but this may be perceived as a paradoxical sign of affection.